 The most interesting modules I have studied are Audiological Assessment and Disorder because it’s all to do with audiology related topics including tinnitus, OAEs and ABRs.
 This is vital for being an audiologist and so it was interesting to learn about these aspects.
 Audiological Rehabilitation was also an interesting module because it made things much clearer for me such as venting, earmould and impression techniques which are the basis of being an Audiologist.
 I felt as though I learnt a lot from this module.

-I am passionate about studying Audiology, as at the end of the day I will become someone who will be able to make a change to someone’s life.
-Providing them with the one sense which is crucial in our everyday lives.
-Being an Audiologist will mean that I will get to see people who love hearing aids and one smile on their face after putting the hearing aids in makes me happy that I will be able to make a difference to someone’s life.
+I am passionate about studying audiology, as at the end of the day I will become someone who will be able to make a change to someone’s life by providing them with the one sense which is crucial in our everyday lives.
+Being an Audiologist will mean that I will get to work with people who use hearing aids and see the smile on their face after putting a hearing aid in.
+It will make me happy that I made a difference to someone’s life.
 The appreciation for what you do for them is worthwhile.

 The best aspects to the way the placements are organised are that they are commutable, and it is beneficial that the university provides us placements.